ccojocar/sso-operator/README.md

     requests:
       cpu: 80m
       memory: 128Mi
-  cookieSpec:
-    name: "sso-golang-http"
-    expire: "168h"
-    refresh: "60m"
-    secure: false
-    httpOnly: true
 EOF
 ```

-__Note:__ You will have to update *DEX_URL* and *SSO_DOMAIN* with your specific values.
+__Note:__ You will have to update *oidcIssuerUrl* and *domain* with your specific values.

-A SSO proxy will be automatically created by the operator and publicly exposed under your domain.
+A SSO proxy will be automatically created by the operator and publicly exposed under your domain with TLS enabled.
 You can see the proxy URL with:

 ```
 kubectl get ingress -n jx-staging
-NAME           HOSTS                                                                     ADDRESS          PORTS     AGE golang-http    golang-http.jx-staging.35.187.37.181.nip.io                               35.240.115.197   80        1m
+NAME              HOSTS                                                             ADDRESS        PORTS     AGE sso-golang-http   sso-golang-http.jx-staging.example.com                            104.155.7.81   80, 443   37m
 ```

-You can open now the URL in a browser and check if Single Sign-On works.
+You can open now the `https://sso-golang-http.jx-staging.example.com` URL in a browser and check if Single Sign-On works with your GitHub user.